 He is still young and has many years to continue cementing a legacy, but he has already made sure to be in Morocco's history forever by helping the nation reach a historic third-place in the 2022 World Cup.

 Yakubu was an unstoppable force of nature, physically speaking.
 He could outrun a jaguar, wrestle a bull, and jump higher than a kangaroo.
 That’s why he thrived off demolishing opposing defenders with his speed, strength, and athleticism.

-The Nigerian striker had an impressive career in the English Premier League, scoring 96 goals (third-most ever for an African player) in just 9 seasons after breaking out with Maccabi Haifa in the 2002-03 UEFA Champions League.
+The Nigerian striker had an impressive career in the English Premier League, scoring 96 goals in just 9 seasons after breaking out with Maccabi Haifa in the 2002-03 UEFA Champions League.

 11. Kolo Touré

-Kolo Touré may not be as elegant with the ball on his feet as his brother Yaya, but he was arguably equally as successful as him, spending his finest years with Arsenal, Manchester City, and Liverpool as both a center-back or full-back.
+Kolo Touré may not have been as elegant with the ball on his feet as his brother Yaya, but he was arguably equally as successful as him, spending his finest years with Arsenal, Manchester City, and Liverpool as both a center-back or full-back.

 Sadly for him, he was never able to lead his Cote D’Ivore elephants to the success everybody was hoping for in the World Cups, but he did help them win the AFCON in 2015 with his tough, physical defense.

 Some may argue that even though Mohamed Salah has always been the biggest star, Sadio Mané was actually Liverpool’s best player and they may be right.
 The main difference between both of them is that Mané had embraced his role in the Red’s offense and was a way more unselfish scorer than the Egyptian.